 - 4.2 The critical illness is diagnosed during the waiting period.
-The waiting period is: - 90 days for major cancer, coronary artery bypass surgery, heart attack of specified severity, angioplasty and other invasive treatment for coronary artery and other serious coronary artery disease from the date of policy issue or the last reinstatement date, whichever is later.

-5. Critical illness is defined in Appendix 1- List of critical illness for eXTRA secure policy.
+The waiting period is: - 90 days for major cancer, coronary artery bypass surgery, heart attack of specified severity and other serious coronary artery disease from the date of policy issue or the last reinstatement date, whichever is later. - 5.
+Critical illness is defined in Appendix 1- List of critical illness for eXTRA payer waiver policy.

-Appendix 1: List of Critical Illnesses for eXTRA secure policy
+Appendix 1: List of Critical Illnesses for eXTRA payer waiver policy